toliver38/coun7er/countermeasures/CM0069_ResetDirectoryServicesRestoreModeAccountPasswordsOnDomainControllers.md

 ## Preparation

 - Verify Windows server version supports `ntdsutil`.
 Older server versions (e.g., Windows 2000) may require the command `SETPWD`.
 - Confirm HKLM\System\CurrentControlSet\Control\Lsa\DsrmAdminLogonBehavior is *not* set to 2.
-If DSRM is set to 2, the adversary likely modified its value to gain domain persistance.
+If DSRM is set to 2, the adversary likely modified its value to gain domain persistence.
 Administrators should change the registry key's default value to 0.

 ## Risks